© All Rights Reserved vegasmike6

 Two island groups make up the Turks and Caicos Islands, separated by the Turks Passage.

-Grace Bay Beach has been voted one of the best and most beautiful beaches in the Caribbean and even in on Earth!
-The beach is located on the main island of Providenciales and stretches about 20 kilometres where you will find white sandy beaches which are absolutely stunning.
-Snorkeling Grace Bay is fabulous because of its crystal-clear waters and beautiful reef.
+Grace Bay Beach has been voted one of the best and most beautiful beaches in the Caribbean and the world.
+The beach is located on the northern coast of Providenciales and stretches about 14 kilometres where you will find white sandy beaches which are absolutely stunning.
+Snorkeling at Grace Bay is fabulous because of its crystal-clear waters and beautiful reef.
 The sunsets are one of a kind as well and although it is by far the most popular beach on the Turks and Caicos Islands, it's at least less developed than for example many of the Bahamas islands.

-Chalk Sound National Park is a fantastic and huntingly beautiful part of the Turks and Caicos Islands.
+Chalk Sound National Park is a fantastic and hauntingly beautiful part of the Turks and Caicos Islands.
 This is the place to come if turquoise is your favorite colour.
-Because this is the exact colour of the waters of this 5 kilometres wide bay, which holds a vast number of green and lush islands and and mushroom-like tiny islets.
+Because this is the exact colour of the waters of this 5 kilometres wide lagoon, which holds a vast number of green and lush islands and and mushroom-like tiny islets.
 A peninsula with some fantastic beaches only adds to the beauty.
-A bit of culture is even available at Sapodilla Bay where you can find carvings on rocks that name shipwrecked sailors dating back to 1844.
+A bit of culture is even available at Sapodilla Bay Hill Rock Carvings where you can find carvings on rocks that name shipwrecked sailors dating back to 1844.

 Turtle Cove is located along a harbor with the same name.
 It is a very nice grill bar where you can have pleasure the whole night eating, drinking, dansing and, if you like it, do some karaoke.
 There is a live reggae band every Friday night and for a night out is is probably one of the better places on the islands.